DurbachSe/WeatherData/README.md

    Start Kafka: /usr/local/bin/kafka-server-start /usr/local/etc/kafka/server.properties
    Create topic: /zsr/local/bin/kafka-topics --create --topic weather-data --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1

+   Optionally you can start kafka via a bash script as provided with start_kafka.sh.
+You can change all paths and parameters as needed for your setup.
+   You may need to give the script permissions to run, as for example with: chmod +x start_kafka.sh xattr -d com.apple.quarantine start_kafka.sh

+   To run the script simply use following command:
+   ./start_kafka.sh

 9. Get your Weather data API-Key (https://home.openweathermap.org/api_keys): create in the same folder a secret.py including your API-Key.
 The content looks like this: OPENWEATHERMAP_API_KEY="PasteYourKey"